 Antioxidants are the body’s self-defense

 Free radicals are a group of unstable atoms that are a byproduct of oxidation, which results in the loss of electrons.
 This happens during very natural processes like when the body breaks down food for energy, or even just breathing air every day.
-It can also happen as a result of environmental pollutants and sun exposure.

 If left to roam in the body, free radicals can actually attack DNA, manipulating the coding in the strands, and also deteriorate cells membranes, opening them up to exposure to toxins that can result in a greater risk for disease.
 This also means cells may not function properly, or even die off.